stephendawsondev/Sleep-Healthily/README.md

 #### Sitemap

 I used [XML Siteamaps](https://www.xml-sitemaps.com/) to create a sitemap for the site.
 The sitemap is submitted to Google Search Console to help with SEO.
-You can [click here to see the sitemap](https://sleep-healthily-12a12155ea31.herokuapp.com/sitemap.xml).

 #### Robots.txt

 I also added a robots.txt file to the site to help with SEO.
 The robots.txt file is used to tell search engines which pages to crawl and which to ignore.
-You can [click here to see the robots.txt file](https://sleep-healthily-12a12155ea31.herokuapp.com/robots.txt).
 Here is the content of the robots.txt file:

 ```
 User-agent: *